Mhizzpwresh/alx-pre_course/0x01-git/README.md

-My second task in ALX
+This is my first week in ALX